C5 Corvette Brake Upgrade Options

 • Wilwood Disc Brake Kits - Appx $2000 - OEM base model rotor sizes with improved braking capabilities due to larger calipers and some changes to the rotors.
 Seems like a recipe for potentially overheating brakes on the track as the small base model rotor size is retained, but for street use you'll get vastly improved braking and you may not need sustained back to back extreme decelerations from 120+ down to cornering speeds.

 • Stoptech big brake kit - Appx $2899 (just front) to $5798 - This will upgrade you to 14" brakes in the front and in the back if you want to go that sizable.
 Rumor has it since GM stopped making the C6 calipers, Stoptech is making them now.
-These are almost up there with AP brakes in pricing, but given I see very little of these at the track and Wilwood or AP are mentioned the most, these go in the honorable mention category.
+These are almost up there with AP brakes in pricing so, why not just go AP?

 • Brembo big brake kit - This is a six piston setup, and includes rotors.Texas speed sells it for $4895 for the front.
 I have no idea how this compares to the AP kit.
 Maybe it's a contendor?
 Maybe it's not.
 Not a lot of writeups or information coming out of the C5/C6 community on these just yet.